wwyxu/checkbox-workflow-react-challenge/README.md

 ## Assumptions and limitation

 Assumed that the assignment was to test development under real world time constraints, where deadlines must be met.
-Thus cut corners to achieve something deliverable within this time frame. e.g sacrificing code quality for results.
+Thus cut corners to achieve something deliverable within the time frame. e.g sacrificing code quality for results.

 ## How the implementation supports future extensibility
 - Can create new schemas for new nodes and validation